-Oxford North is a new mixed-use innovation district that will bring workspace buildings, open public spaces, and homes to Oxford, UK.
+Oxford North is a new mixed-use innovation district that will bring workspace buildings, open public spaces and homes to Oxford, UK.
 The vision of Oxford North is to deliver an innovation district where a community is engaged in creating a better future.

-The JV plans to invest approximately £700m ($919.8m) in the project, which is expected to create £150m ($197.1m) in gross value added (GVA) a year.
+The JV plans to invest approximately £1.2bn ($1.61bn) in the project, which is expected to create £150m in gross value added per year.
+The project is being carried out in three phases.

 The Oxford City Council granted outline consent for the overall project and detailed consent for the first phase of the laboratories and workspaces in March 2021.
-Enabling infrastructure works began in August of the same year, creating more than 200 construction jobs.

 Location of Oxford North